denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 aesthetics of Nelson Goodman.
 My summary of that tradition reveals that language and text are already in some sense "born digital," that is "reproducible" and "differentiated" throughout.
-Furthermore, digitality depends on "reliable processes of copying and preservation"---processes that can mean something different to a philosopher than to a librarian.
-From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather a structure imposed from without.
+Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
+From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
 The chapter ends with a history of Morse, Hughes, and Baudot character encodings, in which the dichotomy between digital and analog is superseded by the distinction between binary and plain text formats.